Security for a housing loan

 The practice related to the security for a basic renovation loan is described under "Security for consumer credit".

-Apply for a home loan online
+Frequently asked questions about collateral for a home loan